EFForg/privacybadger/doc/fixing-broken-sites.md

 Resources from yellowlisted domains are requested without referrer headers, and are restricted from reading or writing cookies or localStorage.

 [Here is an example yellowlist pull request](https://github.com/EFForg/privacybadger/pull/1543) that shows what's good to know when deciding how to fix a breakage, and how to get that information.

+Site-specific domain overrides are like the yellowlist, but specific to the site.
+Look for them under the `"sitefixes"` key in [pbconfig.json](/src/data/pbconfig.json).
+In addition to site-specific yellowlisting, when blocking cookies also breaks the website, we can tell PB to ignore specified domains entirely on a particular website instead.
+To do this, we use the `"ignore"` subkey under the website domain key inside `"sitefixes"`.